AztecProtocol/aztec-packages/docs/docs/aztec/concepts/accounts/keys.md

 tags: [accounts, keys]
 ---

-The goal of this section is to give app developer a good idea what keys there are used in the system.
+The goal of this section is to give app developers a good idea what keys there are used in the system.
 For a detailed description head over to the [protocol specification](../../../protocol-specs/addresses-and-keys/index.md).

 In short, there is a **nullifier key** (to spend your notes), an **incoming viewing key** (to view any notes or logs that were sent to you), an **outgoing viewing key** (to view any logs or notes you sent to another entity), a **tagging key** (to quickly find notes relevant to you) and oftentimes a signing key.
 A signing key is not strictly required by the protocol, but are often used with specific account contracts for authorization purposes.